 Because he enjoyed his new life at college far more than what he had left in Mount Pleasant, he stayed at UNI year-round.
-Because of this he managed to get a B.A. in just three years--graduating with high honors in October, 1983 with a major in mathematics and a minor in Spanish.
+That allowed him to get a B.A. in just three years--graduating with high honors in October, 1983 with a major in mathematics and a minor in Spanish.

 Mr. Burrow spent the summers of 1991 and 1992 at the University of Southern Mississippi in Hattiesburg.
 He was part of a special graduate honors program, and his major was secondary mathematics education.
 While he studied harder than at any other time in his life, he also spent a lot of time basking in the sun on the Gulf Coast beaches, savoring the excitement of New Orleans, and having endless fun with new-found friends.
 He remembers those summers at "Southern" fondly as one of the most pleasant experiences of his adult life.
 He received a masters degree--with a 4.0 grade point average--in August, 1992.

 Mr. Burrow has taken other graduate courses as well.
 He received an endorsement in gifted education from Morningside College in Sioux City, Iowa, and he also has graduate hours in mathematics and speech from that school.
-In summer, 1999 he attended a graduate seminar at Drake University in Des Moines.
-In the mid 1980s he took a computer science course at the University of Iowa in Iowa City, and in summer, 2000 took a seminar in talented and gifted education from that university's prestigious Belin & Blank Center.
+He has also earned graduate credit from Drake University in Des Moines, Iowa, the University of Iowa in Iowa City, the University of Northern Iowa, and Humboldt State University in Arcata, California.

 David Burrow on the front steps of Bartlett Hall